Peyton C. March: Later career

-Later life

 March retired as a major general in 1921 at the age of 56.
+He was furious that Pershing was made a permanent four-star general with the rank of General of the Armies of the United States, therefore outranking March, nominally Pershing's superior.
 In June 1930, March was advanced to general on the retired list as the result of a law which enabled World War I generals to retire at the highest rank they had held.

-After retirement, he travelled Europe, Africa and Turkey.
+After retirement, he travelled Europe, Africa, and Turkey.
 In 1932, he published his war memoirs, The Nation at War.
 During World War II, reporters for Time and Life magazines regularly sought his opinions of events.
 He was a fan of the Washington Senators and regularly attended their home games.

-March died at the Walter Reed Army Medical Center on April 13, 1955, and was buried at Arlington National Cemetery.

-In his funeral marched "the escort commander and his staff; the United States Army Band; one battalion of cadets from the US Military Academy; one company of infantry; one battery of field artillery; one company of armor; the U.S. Marine Band; one company of Marines; one company of bluejackets; one squadron of airmen; and one composite company of servicewomen."
-The estimated total strength of the military escort was 1,200 soldiers, sailors, airmen and Marines.